fabioz/mu-repo/mkdocs_sources/docs/index.md

 * Checking out branches by partial name matching (`mu co v1.2` would checkout branch `prog_v1.2`)
 * Preview incoming changes on current branch (see [mu upd on Commands](commands.md))
 * [Shortcuts](shortcuts.md) for common git operations.
+* [Open Url](open_url.md) for opening the browser to create pull requests over multiple repositories.

+### New on 1.5.0

+Fixed issue where the colors were not being properly shown on Python 3.

+Fixed issue on `mu clone` on Python 3.

+Created `mu open-url` action to help on creating pull requests on multiple repositories at once.
+See [Open Url](open_url.md).

+### New on 1.4.0

+Fixed for issue on new mu-repo installations (mu actions not working if `.mu_repo` file still not created).

+Fixed issue on **mu dd** when executed with a repository referencing ano ther repository in the same level (i.e.: ./A references ../B).

 ### New on 1.4.0